 Primary ZIKV infection is most often asymptomatic or causes a relatively mild, self-limited illness.
 However, infection during pregnancy is often complicated by transmission of virus to the developing fetus, resulting in arrested neurologic development, microcephaly, and related congenital anomalies.
 There is also growing evidence linking ZIKV infection with post-infectious Guillain-Barré syndrome.
 In February 2016, following the report of a marked increase in newborn infant microcephaly some months following a large ZIKV outbreak in Brazil, the World Health Organization (WHO) declared ZIKV disease a public health emergency of international concern .
 A short time later, the Centers for Disease Control and Prevention (CDC) elevated its response to level 1, the highest for the agency .
 Because of the link between exposure to ZIKV during pregnancy and microcephaly, pregnant women and those who may become pregnant are advised to avoid travel to regions of ongoing ZIKV transmission, and all travelers are urged to take enhanced precautions in areas where ZIKV is circulating.

-As of August 2016, within the United States, cases of ZIKV disease have been primarily reported in returning travelers and in women having intimate sexual contact with men infected while traveling to regions with ongoing mosquito transmission.
+As of November 2016, within the United States, cases of ZIKV disease have been primarily reported in returning travelers and in women having intimate sexual contact with men infected while traveling to regions with ongoing mosquito transmission.
 Because of ongoing ZIKV circulation in many nearby regions of the hemisphere, the number of ZIKV disease cases among travelers visiting or returning to the United States is expected to increase.
 ZIKV disease and ZIKV congenital infection have been added to the list of nationally notifiable conditions, and the CDC Arboviral Disease Branch provides periodic updates of confirmed ZIKV cases reported in the United States and its territories .
-As of August 31, 2016, a total of 2,722 cases have been reported; 1 case was laboratory-acquired, 2,686 were acquired in association with travel to endemic areas outside the country, and 35 cases were locally acquired, all in a neighborhood north of Miami in Florida .
+As of November 2, 2016, a total of 4,128 cases have been reported; 1 case was laboratory-acquired, 3,988 were acquired in association with travel to endemic areas outside the country, and 139 cases were locally acquired, all in or around Miami in Florida .
+Puerto Rico has been particularly affected, and data suggest that 25% of the population may be infected by the end of 2016 .
 The potential for a localized or regional outbreak of ZIKV disease in the United States is significant given the level of travel exposure, opportunities for ZIKV migration, and the prevalence of A. aegypti mosquitoes along the southern and southeastern rim of the country .

 This course will review the history of ZIKV migration and the important clinical and public health aspects of ZIKV disease, including the epidemiology, modes of transmission, clinical manifestations, approach to diagnosis, and strategies for prevention and control of ZIKV infection.
 The purpose is to enhance the knowledge and skill of physicians, nurses, and other health professionals who may be called upon to address the concerns of international travelers, provide advice to women of childbearing age, or assess febrile rash illness in persons recently returned from endemic areas.